Alexander Lévy

 Alexander Lévy ([le.vi]; born 1 August 1990) is a French professional golfer who currently plays on the European Tour.
 Lévy won the French Amateur Championship in 2009, and the French International Amateur Championship the next year.
 Turning pro in 2011, his first wins of the European Tour came in 2014 at the Volvo China Open and the Portugal Masters.
 He won a title each year between 2016 and 2018 : the 2016 Porsche European Open, the 2017 Volvo China Open and the Trophee Hassan II in 2018.
 He rose to 47th in the world following this last victory.
 At a nationwide level, only fellow countryman Thomas Levet is in possession of more titles on the European Tour (6), Levy currently trails Levet by one.

-Personal life
+Early life

-Levy was born to French parents on 1 August 1990 in Orange, California, and is Jewish.
+Levy was born to French parents on 1 August 1990 in Orange, California.
+He is Jewish.
 His father (Philippe) and mother are pharmacists.

 When he was four years old, his family moved to Bandol, France, where he resides.
 At 14 years of age, he joined the French Federation of Golf's academy for secondary school.
 His nickname is El Toro.